-The Autumn/Fall 2016 top smartphone choices for business/enterprise as well as the general public in my opinion are:
+2018’s security conscious smartphone choices for business/enterprise as well as the general public include:

-If one is facing sub-$300 budgets as most of the world is, consider a phone listed on Cyanogenmod.
-It will take a bit of tech savvy, but you can buy a cheap device used and reflash to Cyanogenmod with the latest updates.
-You will need to ensure the device you buy is supported by your carrier.
-Verizon is a carrier to avoid in this regard; they are typically hard to flash for as a unique CDMA carrier.
-T-mobile is one of the more friendly carriers.
+If one is facing sub-$300 budgets as most of the world is, consider a phone listed on Lineage OS.
+It will take a bit of tech savvy, but you can buy a cheap device used and reflash to Lineage OS with the latest updates.
+You will need to ensure the device you buy is supported by your carrier–that it has the correct LTE bands.
+This is especially and often an issue if buying an “international” phone for use in North America or vice-versa.

 Google Pixel phone specs outweigh Blackberry specs in essentially every way, except for:

 - lack of micro SD slot in the Pixel phone